 - 1003.1.1 It is recommended to set the gates to make the best use of the terrain; Gate combinations according to art.
 803.3 are allowed only in small numbers.
 The distance between the successive turning poles can in this case be less than 25 m, but must be at least 15 m. - A Super-G should contain a variety of long and medium turns.
 The competitor should be absolutely free to choose his own line between the gates.
-It is not permitted to set only down the fall-line of the slope. - 1003.1.2.1 At places where outside gate must be removed, in exceptional cases decided by the Jury the turning gate serves as a gate. - 1003.1.3 Where the terrain allows it jumps may be set. - 1003.1.4 Children's Super-G should be carried out in a form of varied run.
+It is not permitted to set only down the fall-line of the slope. - 1003.1.2.1 At places where outside gate must be removed, in exceptional cases decided by the Jury the turning gate serves as a gate. - 1003.1.3 Where the terrain allows it jumps may be set. - 1003.1.4 U16 U14 Super-G should be carried out in a form of varied run.
 The basic form should consist of jumps and gliding elements.
-The choice of course and course setting has to follow the speed and the children's level of skill.
-The children should learn controlled speed and gliding.
+The choice of course and course setting has to follow the speed and the U16 U14 level of skill.
+They should learn controlled speed and gliding.

-1003.1.5 Course Setting for U14 (K1)
+1003.1.5 Course Setting for U14

-Different courses must be adapted for U14 (K1) and U16 (K2), which should have turning radiuses corresponding to their age.
-The ski to be used is the appropriate GS skis for U14 (K1) events.
+Different courses must be adapted for U14 and U16, which should have turning radiuses corresponding to their age.
+The ski to be used is the appropriate Giant Slalom skis for U14 events.